nicbou/timeline-old/schemas.md

 ### activity.browsing.website

-The activity of visiting a website
+The activity of visiting a page on a website

+- `title`: The title of the webpage
-- `url`: The URL of the website
+- `url`: The URL of the webpage

 ### activity.location